Sister Cities Summer High School Exchanges

 The program fee is $700 for Columbia residents and $850 for nonresidents, excluding airline tickets.
-Airline tickets in summer 2018 will range from $1,100 to $1,400 per participant.
-Applicants must be high school students residing in Howard County and must have completed high school level three of French or Spanish by the end of the current academic year (or have the equivalent language fluency).
+Airline tickets in summer 2019 will range from $1,100 to $1,400 per participant.
+Applicants must be high school students residing in Howard County who have completed high school level three of French or Spanish by the end of the current academic year (or have the equivalent language fluency).

 The Application Packet includes detailed information about the program, a checklist, the Student Application, and forms to be completed by parents.
-The Application is due by February 16, 2018.
+The application deadline has been extended to March 1.

 Summer Exchange Chaperones